Sharp Eyes Save Lives

 While Jonty took on the role through gritted teeth, trouble was continuing to brew on the loyalist Mount Eden estate.

-Seamus O’Hara’s ex soldier turned taxi driver and emerging drug kingpin, Lee Thompson and Abigail Gibbon’s Tina McIntyre met up at the Titanic Belfast where he attempted to persuade her that Dixon and Hamill were liabilities for her and her Dublin gangland associates.
+Seamus O’Hara’s ex soldier turned taxi driver and emerging drug kingpin, Lee Thompson and Abigail Gibbon’s Tina McIntyre met up at Titanic Belfast where he attempted to persuade her that Dixon and Hamill were liabilities for her and her Dublin gangland associates.

 Later, Lee brought the ashes of Soupy, a former Army comrade from his days in Afghanistan, into the family bar, The Loyal Pub.